Privacy policy (non-US)

 Introduction

 The privacy of your personal information is important to Health and Safety Institute (HSI), also referred to in this notice as “we,” “us” or “our”), and we are committed to protecting the privacy of such personal information.
-In order to provide you information about the services we can provide you, however, it is necessary for us to possess certain personal information of yours, the privacy of which may be protected by the laws or regulations of various governments throughout the world.
+In order to provide information about the services we can provide you, however, it is necessary for us to possess certain personal information of yours, the privacy of which may be protected by the laws or regulations of various governments throughout the world.

 Without some of this information, we cannot provide you with the services you may request.
 If you are currently receiving information from us, you may opt-out of receiving further communications at any time.